Postponing Fertility with Egg Freezing

 Egg freezing begins the same way that in vitro fertilization (IVF) does.
 A woman's ovaries are stimulated with fertility medications so that multiple eggs mature during a single cycle.
 The number of eggs retrieved varies from woman to woman, depending on her age and how the woman's body responds to the medications.
 The egg retrieval process is performed under general anesthesia, and the woman goes home the same day.

-After the eggs are removed, they are evaluated in our Embryology Laboratory, frozen in a special solution, and then preserved in liquid nitrogen.
+After the eggs are harvested, they are evaluated in our Embryology Laboratory, frozen in a special solution, and then preserved in liquid nitrogen.
 All eggs retrieved and frozen at our laboratory are stored and maintained here on site.

 When a woman desires to become pregnant, the eggs are thawed and then fertilized using a technique called intracytoplasmic sperm injection (ICSI), which introduces one single sperm directly into a single egg.
 After several days in the laboratory, the resulting embryo(s) are then transferred into her uterus.

 Because egg freezing is still relatively new, scientists are not yet sure how long eggs can be frozen and then successfully thawed and fertilized, but they expect they can be frozen for up to 10 years.
-Although a woman should not assume that her fertility is 100-percent guaranteed, egg freezing has led to hundreds of births throughout the world.
+Although a woman should not assume that her fertility is 100 percent guaranteed, egg freezing has led to hundreds of births throughout the world.

 Benefits of Egg Freezing Over Embryo Freezing